chrisguest75/python_examples/43_chainguard/README.md

 TODO:

-- Get the correct version of chainguard python - this pulls latest
+- Build an elective version of chainguard python.
-- Work out how to switch to generating lock in the container if one does not exist.

 NOTES:

-- Distroless images
+- Distroless images using chainguard
 - Use the `-dev` images to include shell `/bin/sh`
 - The image is 50% smaller.
+- Because chainguard pulls latest python both images have been upgraded to 3.12.
+- If the `Pipfile.lock` does not exist it will generate a new one in the image.

 ## Contents